navpil/generics-are-hard/README.md

 ## basics

+First you may look at `WhyDoWeNeedGenerics` at all. `Holders` contain both non-generic and a generic versions, which are not too different, though the generic one is easier to use.

 Generics work only compile time, there are no generics runtime.
 This is called "erasure".
 Most common problems is that you cannot find the `TypeOfGeneric` runtime and you cannot do the `GenericOverload` of the methods.
+You can't use generics in 'catch' clause when catching `Exceptions`

 Please `BeCarefulWithRawtypes` - this can bite you in some unexpected places.
 The example there is simple, but you should understand very well where the casts are actually done.

+See how different parametrized types can be cast to each other in `Assignments`.

 ## bridge methods